ldemon2333/library/Library/Docker/A Comprehensive Technical Deep Diving.md

 **IPC:** (Inter-process Communication): [CLONE_NEWIPC]: isolates [System V IPC](http://www.kernel.org/doc/man-pages/online/pages/man7/svipc.7.html) objects, [POSIX message queues](http://www.kernel.org/doc/man-pages/online/pages/man7/mq_overview.7.html)

-[Namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) isolation means that groups of processes are separated such that they cannot “see” resources in other groups: [[11]](https://blog.ramlot.eu/containers/)
+[Namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) isolation means that groups of processes are separated such that they cannot “see” resources in other groups: [[11 Deploying a Stand-Alone Application]](https://blog.ramlot.eu/containers/)
 - Processes in different UTS namespaces see their dedicated hostname and can edit their hostname independently.
 - Processes in different User namespaces see a their dedicates list of users and can add or remove users without affecting other processes.
 - Processes get a different PID for each PID namespaces they are part of, each PID namespace has its own PID tree.